Ramírez has homer, triple, 3 RBIs as Indians beat Reds 9-3

 CLEVELAND (AP) — José Ramírez hit a two-run homer and an RBI triple, leading the Cleveland Indians to a 9-3 victory over the Cincinnati Reds on Monday night.

-Wilson Ramos also hit a two-run homer, Amed Rosario was 4 for 5 with an RBI and Cleveland used five pitchers in a planned bullpen game to end Cincinnati’s five-game winning streak.
+Wilson Ramos also had a two-run homer, Amed Rosario was 4 for 5 with an RBI and Cleveland used five pitchers in a planned bullpen game to end Cincinnati’s five-game winning streak.

-Matt Garza (2-0) pitched two scoreless innings.
+Justin Garza (2-0) pitched two scoreless innings.
 The right-hander was the Indians’ second pitcher and worked the third and fourth, striking out three.

+Bradley Zimmer hit a 471-foot homer to center field leading off the seventh — the longest by an Indians player this season — and drove in two runs.
+The ball landed in a wooded area beyond the 400-foot sign on the wall.

+“I was told that the only other person that’s hit a ball out there is Jim Thome, so I figured I’m in good company,” Zimmer said.

 Luis Castillo (6-11) allowed eight runs — including two homers — in 3 1/3 innings.
 The right-hander lost for the first time since June 20, a span of nine starts.